MariuszJM/Portfolio/_pages/about.md

 </p>

 <p>
 I'm Mariusz and I'm passionate about data, artificial intelligence, electronics, and productivity.
 I consistently explore the world, and after structuring the data, I aim to act on its essence.
 The articles on this website are the results of that effort.
-This website is a space where I share my personal thoughts, AI projects, and productivity tips.
+The website is a space where I share my personal thoughts, AI projects, and productivity tips.
 </p>

 <p>